 Here the energy levels of a person are stimulated.
 This is symbolized by pingala nadi.
 This simultaneously leads to the awakening of consciousness represented by the Ida nadi.

 When those two are in balance, the kundalini activates and arises through the sushumma.
 Part of the technique to awaken the kundalini requires you to focus on your breath starting at the base of your spine to all the way up to your spine and out of your head.

 As one inhales, their focus should be from the base of their spine, up to their spine and out of their head as though is breathing up the energy.
 Here you don’t have to imagine anything.
 All it requires is a focus.

 By doing this you are not forcing anything.
 You are just gently paving way for the energy to move in that direction.
 It is important to note that one should not force the kundalini energy to move on its own.

 As you practice this you will start to feel the energy rising.
 The feeling and sensation you achieve may be very subtle in the beginning but over time it can become quite blissful.

 The second part of this technique to awaken your kundalini is to concentrate on moving your breath down your front as you exhale.
 As you are exhaling move your breath from the top of your head to your third eye and then to your throat followed by heart and lastly your chest(center of your chest).

-Now at this point, you must stop your breath and then again inhale from the base of your spine and basically repeat this entire breathing process again.
-The last part of the awakening of the Kundalini is by actual physical touch or a chant.
+During this stage, the breath is stopped and again inhalation is done from the base of your spine.
+So the entire breathing process is repeated again.
+The last part of awakening of the Kundalini is by actual physical touch or a chant.
 This is when a master gives you Shaktipat to actually awaken the kundalini.